 - The interview is the most important factor of the application process.

 - The interview is approximately 10 minutes long and takes place in front of a panel of 4 -10 interviewers.
+These will be representatives from IBEW 48, the Training Center, and the National Electrical Contractors Association.

 - Your interview score determines how well you rank on the ranked list of eligible candidates.